kr15h/ofxPiMapper/README.md

 Since version 0.2.0 ofxPiMapper supports video sources and since version 0.2.3 ofxPiMapper supports undo.

+Consult the [Installation](#installation) section if you are using ofxPiMapper the first time.
+Some of the most frequently asked questions and answers can be found in the [FAQ](/FAQ.md) document.

 Development
 ---
 As the projects gets a bit more popular, I see that people want to add missing features.
 I have a whole bunch of features that I want to add in future releases, but right now I'm trying to understand how to keep it more or less organized.

 Currently I have decided to use [A successful Git branching model](http://nvie.com/posts/a-successful-git-branching-model/) by [Vincent Driessen](https://twitter.com/nvie), so read this article and I do not doubt that it will help you with other Git related projects.